Urinary Tract Infection

 Diagnosis

 The doctor will ask about symptoms and past health.
-A physical exam will also be done.
+A physical exam will be done.
 Urine will be tested for signs of infection.

 Treatments